Bids and RFPs

 All public notices for Request for Prequalification for Construction Projects will be advertised on the Construction Bids page.

-It is the intent of the City of Raleigh to strive and promote, through the vendor registration process the use of all registered vendors in the procurement of goods, services and construction projects.
-Completing the six step registration process is imperative to becoming an active vendor to receive future solicitations.
-Vendors should also use this form to keep their information updated.
-For vendor registration and update assistance, contact the Purchasing Division at 919-996-3240.
+It is the intent of the City of Raleigh to strive and promote, through the Supplier Registration and Update Process the use of all registered suppliers in the procurement of goods, services and construction projects.
+Completing the registration process is imperative to becoming an active supplier to receive future solicitations.
+Suppliers should also use this form to keep their information updated.
+For supplier registration and update assistance, contact the Procurement Division at 919-996-3240.

 Minority and Women Business Enterprise (MWBE) Policy Statement